spinnaker/spinnaker.github.io/setup/install/providers/appengine.md

 Spinnaker supports deploying Docker containers on the App Engine Flex runtime from images built and stored in Google Container Registry from just a gcr.io URL.

-You'll find an option in the Create Server Group modal in Deck to use a Container Image as a deployment's Source Type.
-Selecting the Container Image option reveals a textbox that can then be used to specify the gcr.io URL.
-Alternatively you can use an Artifact as the source of the container image URL.
+You'll find an option in the Create Server Group dialog in Deck to use a **Container Image** as a deployment's **Source Type**.
+Selecting the **Container Image** option reveals a textbox that can then be used to specify the gcr.io URL.
+Alternatively you can use an **Artifact** as the source of the container image URL.

 ## Next steps